Whenever I try to set resolutions for the coming year, I realize I can’t for the life of me remember what I resolved to do this year.

 This is important not only as it relates to our own finances, but also in terms of how our children will manage money in adulthood.
 Because children learn by example, how you handle money will serve as the foundation for their future relationship with finance.

-So start 2017 by taking control of your finances.
+So start the new year by taking control of your finances.
 Let the new year provide you with the perfect excuse to buckle down.

 Was this article helpful?